nabhan-au/Test-City/README.md

    You can follow the installation guide here:
    [https://docs.docker.com/desktop/setup/install/mac-install/](https://docs.docker.com/desktop/setup/install/mac-install/)

-2. Clone or download this repository.
+2. Download this repository.
-   *(Note: This is an anonymous repository and cannot be downloaded publicly.)*
+   *(Note: This is an anonymous repository and cannot be cloned from github.)*
 3. Start all services:
    ```bash
    cd Test-City-6E3E